6 Reasons Social Engineering Is More Successful in Holiday Seasons

 Six Things to Look for During the Holidays

 Every year, holiday seasons prove to be a liability for organizations when it comes to security.
-A recent infographic from Mimecast takes a look at social engineering attacks, phishing attempts, and executive impersonations and offers six reasons why these cyberattacks are all more successful during holiday vacations:
+An infographic from Mimecast takes a look at social engineering attacks, phishing attempts, and executive impersonations and offers six reasons why these cyberattacks are all more successful during holiday vacations:

 - Cybercriminals know people are out of the office and can take advantage of workers being prone to skipping checks and balances when managers and approvers are away.